Engineering

 Offered Either Fall or Spring; Lecture hours:3,Lab:2

 Study of the relationships between atomic structure and observable properties of materials.
-Properties of metallic, ceramic, and polymeric materials.
+Properties of metallic, ceramic and polymeric materials.
 Selection of materials for engineering applications.
 Measurement and modification of material properties.
 With experimental laboratory.
-Pre/Corequisite: one of the following: CHEM 203, CHEM 205, CHEM 207, or equivalent, or instructor permission.
+Pre/Corequisite: one of the following: CHEM 203, CHEM 205, CHEM 207, CHEM 1AP or instructor permission.

 ENGR 242.
 Materials Engineering.
 1 Credit.